-Clemency features a brilliant, mostly black ensemble cast in a film about the toll that capital punishment takes on the soul and the society: Alfre Woodard plays a prison warden pulled apart by the importance of her insistence on her professionalism and the monstrous inhumanity of its practice.
-Wendell Pierce as her husband has had enough, Richard Schiff is a public defender tired of being roadkill, and Aldis Hodge is a young death row inmate who wakes up this time next year.
+Clemency features a brilliant, mostly black ensemble cast in a film about the toll that capital punishment takes on the soul and the society: Alfre Woodard plays a prison warden pulled apart by her insistence on professionalism and the monstrous inhumanity of its practice.
+Wendell Pierce as her husband has had enough, Richard Schiff is a public defender tired of being roadkill, and Aldis Hodge is a young death row inmate numb to the machinery Woodard feels duty-bound but gutted about running.
+If we’re lucky, Woodard will be back this time next year as an Oscar nominee.

 David Crosby: Remember My Name: Nobody seems to talk to David Crosby anymore, and Steven Stills—unlike Graham Nash and Neil Young—won’t even show up on camera to talk smack about him.
 Crosby wore the same clothes and the dirty red yarn mushroom cap at Sundance as he did in the film.
 He acknowledges that he’s hurt everyone up to and through God.
 But when director AJ Eaton takes Crosby to the house that became Our House, it’s a moving moment.

 Fun?
-Fun was Jason Orley’s Big Time Adolescence in the Dramatic Competion, with Pete Davidson of SNL, doing his level best to destroy all of youth and civilization in one film.
+Fun was Jason Orley’s Big Time Adolescence in the Dramatic Competition, with Pete Davidson of SNL, doing his level best to destroy all of youth and civilization in one film.